SoftUni-Internal/interactive-content/EN/08-JSON-Processing/00-Lesson-Introduction.md

-[slide]

 # Lesson Introduction

+[slide hideTitle]

-## Lesson content:
+# Lesson Content

-**JSON**
+## In this lesson you will learn:

+**1. JSON**

 test 1235

-- What the JSON format is.
+- What the JSON format is

-- How to transfer data as JSON.
+- How to transfer data as JSON

 [video src="https://testvideos.softuni.org/hls/demo/01-PB-JavaScript-expressions-and-statements-1-2-Introduction-table-of-contents-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster=" " \]

-**GSON**
+**2. GSON**

-- How to install GSON and use it with Java.
+- How to install GSON and use it with Java

-- How to transform Java objects to JSON and vice versa.
+- How to transform Java objects to JSON and vice versa

 [/slide]